-Buttons, speakers, and fingerprint reader
+Buttons and fingerprint reader

-Component

-Power button

-Description

-- When the computer is off, press the button to turn on the computer. - When the computer is on, press the button briefly to initiate Sleep. - When the computer is in the Sleep state, press the button briefly to exit Sleep. - When the computer is in Hibernation, press the button briefly to exit Hibernation.
+Component Description (1) (U Power button When the computer is off, press the button to turn on the computer.
+When the computer is on, press the button briefly to initiate Sleep.
+When the computer is in the Sleep state, press the button briefly to exit Sleep.
+When the computer is in Hibernation, press the button briefly to exit Hibernation.
 CAUTION: Pressing and holding down the power button results in the loss of unsaved information.

-If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button for at least 15 seconds to turn off the computer.
+If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button for at least 5 seconds to turn off the computer.
 To learn more about your power settings, see your power options.

-Component Description Type power in the taskbar search box, and then select Power and sleep settings. - or - Right-click the Start button, and then select Power Options .
-(2) Speakers Produce sound.
-(3) (°I)) Wireless button Turns the wireless feature on or off but does not establish a wireless connection.
+Type power in the taskbar search box, and then select Power and sleep settings. - or - Right-click the Start button, and then select Power Options .
+(2) ((1)) Wireless button Turns the wireless feature on or off but does not establish a wireless connection.
 A wireless network must be set up before a wireless connection is possible.

-(4) 40 Volume mute button (select products only) Mutes and restores speaker sound.
-(5) Fingerprint reader (select products only) Allows a fingerprint logon to Windows, instead of a password logon.
+Component Description (3) 4 ⊚ Volume mute button Mutes and restores speaker sound.
+(4) Fingerprint reader (select products only) Allows a fingerprint logon to Windows®, instead of a password logon.

-Keys

-Compone nt Description (1) esc key Displays system information when pressed in combination with the fn key.
-(2) fn key Executes frequently used system functions when pressed in combination with a function key, the num lock key, or the esc key.
-See Using the hot keys on page 14 (3) Windows key Opens the Start menu.
-NOTE: Pressing the Windows key again will close the Start menu.
-(4) Embedded numeric keypad A numeric keypad superimposed over the keyboard alphabet keys that enables you to add, subtract, and perform other numeric tasks.
-When num lock is on, the keypad can be used like an external numeric keypad.
-(5) Windows application key Displays options for a selected object.
-(6) П num lock key um lk Turns the embedded numeric keypad on and off.

-NOTE: Refer to the illustration that most closely matches your computer.
+Special function keys

 Component Description (1) esc key Displays system information when pressed in combination with the fn key.
 (2) fn key Executes frequently used system functions when pressed in combination with a function key, the num lock key, or the esc key.
-See Using the hot keys on page 14 (3) Windows key Opens the Start menu.
-NOTE: Pressing the Windows key again will close the Start menu.
-(4) numlk num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.
+See Using the hot keys on page 12 .
+(3) ■■ Windows key Opens the Start menu. - NOTE: Pressing the Windows key again will close the Start menu.
+(4) num lock key Turns the numeric keypad on and off.
 (5) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard that enables you to add, subtract, and perform other numeric tasks.
 When num lock is on, the integrated keypad can be used like an external numeric keypad.